Cycle 15

 Last updated

-When you read this word the slow way, be sure to touch and say the sounds phonetically, like /ĭĭĭsss/, not how the word is actually pronounced (which would be /ĭĭĭzzz/).
-Only read it as is when you read it “the fast way.”
+When you read this word the slow way, be sure to touch and say the sounds phonetically, like /ĭĭĭsss/.
+Do not read it how the word would actually be pronounced slowly (which would be /ĭĭĭzzz/).
+However, when you read is the fast way, only read it as it is actually pronounced: /ĭz/.

-This approach introduces the concept of non-phonetic (or “funny”) words without undermining the importance of the whole system of sound-symbol correspondence that you are teaching them.
-The last thing we want is for students to think that the existence of “irregular” words means that there is no reason to “sound out” words.
+This approach introduces the concept of non-phonetic (irregular or “funny”) words without undermining the importance of the whole system of sound-symbol correspondence that you are teaching them.
+The last thing we want is for students to think that the existence of irregular words means that there is no reason to “sound out” words.

-This task returns to blending two final consonants that are both stop phonemes (in the words act and fact), but—this time—the instructor does not say the word first, and the student and instructor do not segment them simultaneously before the student attempts it solo.
-If the student struggles, say it simultaneously with them as a way to support them.
+This task returns to saying words with two final consonants that are both quick sounds (in the words act and fact), but this time you do not say the word first and you do not say the words slowly together with the student before the student attempts it solo.
+If the student struggles, then you can say it simultaneously with them as a way to support them.

 Continue to count the sounds on your fingers when you say each word the slow way.
 The number of sounds in each word is located in parentheses next to the phonetic spelling of that word.

-This task returns to rhyming words that begin with a stop sound, but, this time, you won’t model each rhyme for the student first.
+This task returns to rhyming words that begin with a quick sound, but this time you won’t model each rhyme for the student first.

-Unlike the previous Rhyming task, which started with a continuous phoneme, you cannot hold this initial sound because it's a stop phoneme.
-Reading words that begin with a stop phoneme is a difficult skill for emerging readers to master.
-It a student struggles, and you need to model for them, it is very important to make sure you do not pause between the stop phoneme and the rest of the word.
+Unlike the previous Rhyming task, which started with a continuous sound, you cannot hold this initial sound because it's a quick sound.
+Reading words that begin with a quick sound is a difficult skill for emerging readers to master.
+If a student struggles, and you need to model for them, it is very important to make sure you do not pause between the quick sound and the rest of the word.

 From now on, the yellow and green audio buttons will appear to the right of each numbered word in the instructor pane.